-- · The grade score for each scan project.
+- The grade score for each scan project.

-- · The names of the scan projects.
+- The names of the scan projects.

-- · The number and status of open vulnerabilities.
+- The number and status of open vulnerabilities.

-- · The time the last scan completed.
+- The time the last scan completed.

 - 2. Select a scan project.

-- 3. Start a scan (page 443).
+- 3. Start a scan (page 461).

 - 4. While uploading a file or running a scan, you can monitor its progress at the top of a Scans page.

 - During a file upload, you see a progress bar similar to this example:

-• During a file scan, you see an activity bar similar to this example:
+Uploading webgoat-server-8.0.0.M21.jar 27% Cancel Upload During a file scan, you see an activity bar similar to this example): Scanning Contraction Contracti Cancel Scan